-If you are looking for a job but are unsure what you want to do, this guide is for you.
+If you are unsure what you want to do after school or throughout your career, this guide is for you.

 It has three sections:

 1. KNOW YOURSELF

 Section 1 will help you define your personal profile (values, personal characteristics, abilities, and interests) and identify possible occupations that will fit your profile.